University of applied sciences (Finland): Pursuing further studies

 The Finnish tertiary education system follows a “dual model”, where Finnish universities are tasked with scientific research and producing new knowledge whereas the UAS have a more vocational or R&D orientation.
-In light of this difference, tertiary level degrees—such as bachelor’s and master’s—are indeed offered by the UAS, but they are not equivalent to Finnish university degrees per-se and inherent differences between the two institutes become especially apparent when a student wishes to make a shift from the former to the latter.
-Because degrees from a UAS are more oriented towards practical applications, if a holder of a UAS bachelor’s degree applies for a master's degree in a Finnish university and is admitted, he/she may still be obliged to complete up to 60 ECTS worth of theoretical studies in addition to the formal master's degree requirement, depending on the students background.
+In light of this difference, tertiary level degrees—such as bachelor's and master's—are indeed offered by the UAS, but they are not equivalent to Finnish university degrees per-se and inherent differences between the two institutes become especially apparent when a student wishes to make a shift from the former to the latter.
+Because degrees from a UAS are more oriented towards practical applications, if a holder of a UAS bachelor's degree applies for a master's degree in a Finnish university and is admitted, they may still be obliged to complete up to 60 ECTS worth of theoretical studies in addition to the formal master's degree requirement, depending on the student's background.

 Since 2005, the Finnish Parliament has approved the creation of a higher UAS degree, that parallels the master's degree in universities.
 This has led to a small-scale boost in new degree programmes (in limited fields of education), to the extent of 60-90 ECTS credits.
 They will give similar qualifications as a university master's degree in the same areas of education.
 But a minimum amount of two years of work experience gained after the latest tertiary degree is needed to qualify for a UAS higher degree programme.